matthewbub/weather-prototype/README.md

 # Docs

+## Conventions
 **Data** displayed is coming from those edge functions, whereas **UI** intensive functionality comes from React.
 Having this clearly separated reduces the need for unnecessary lifecycle events.
 Basically avoid useEffect at all costs; in fact - every instance of useEffect in this app should come with a lint error / forced explanation of why we couldn't have used an alternative.

 **Why are your file names and variable names so long?** Have you ever tried fuzzy finding `id` among a sea of `id` references?
 There's a convention to it all, with the intention of avoiding ambiguous naming conventions.

+React
+- Event handlers should being with the prefix `handle` and remain camel cased.
+- Hooks always begin with the prefix `use` and remain camel cased.

 ## Add locations